InboxPolicy vs MillionVerifier

 Does MillionVerifier have a free tier and InboxPolicy doesn't?

 Correct.
 MillionVerifier offers a free tier.
 InboxPolicy has no free tier, deliberately, since free tiers attract list-cleaning abuse.
-InboxPolicy does offer free actions regardless of plan: cache re-verification within 72 hours returns from_cache at 0 credits, malformed emails are rejected before SMTP at 0 credits, and idempotent retries on the same key never bill twice.
+Two result types can cost 0 credits: eligible cache hits for the same normalized address and strictness within 72 hours when force_refresh is false can return from_cache, and malformed emails are rejected before SMTP.

 Which tool is better for cleaning a large scraped list?